daften/addressing-bundle/README.md

 }
 ```

-#### AddressGmapsAutocompleteEmbeddableType
+#### AddressEmbeddableGmapsAutocompleteType

 There is 1 additional option that can be used for this form type:

 * allowed_countries: The countries allowed for autocompletion.
 An array where the values should be the 2-character
   country code.

-An example form for the AddressExample class given above using the AddressGmapsAutocompleteEmbeddableType with one
+An example form for the AddressExample class given above using the AddressEmbeddableGmapsAutocompleteType with one
 autocomplete field.

 ```php